pumasecurity/nymeria/docs/docs/index.md

 ### Long Lived Credentials

-1. The GitHub Action uses an Azure Service Principal Client Id and Client Secret for authenticating to the Azure AD Tenant.
+1. The GitHub Action uses an Azure Service Principal Client Id and Client Secret for authenticating to the Entra ID Tenant.

 1. The Azure Virtual machine uses AWS IAM User Access Keys for authenticating to the AWS S3 API.